How Can Multinational Companies Protect Consumer Data When Every Country Has Its Own Rulebook?

-As consumer data becomes an increasingly valuable resource for brands, governments have enacted more data sovereignty and privacy laws to regulate how citizens' information can be stored and processed between different countries.
+As customer data becomes increasingly valuable to brands, governments have enacted more data sovereignty and privacy laws to regulate how citizens' information can be stored and processed between different countries.
 In other words, the regulations shaping data sovereignty and privacy dictate not only how personal data is stored but also where.
 We see this with data sovereignty, which requires data to be subject to the laws and privacy regulations of the country where it’s collected.

-The shifting landscape means multinational companies face complex rules further complicated by a lack of uniformity from one country to another.
+The shifting landscape means multinational companies face complex rules further complicated by a lack of uniformity from one country to the next.
 So how might global brands ensure that they satisfy the requirements that nations impose around consumer data?

 In 2018, when the EU passed the GDPR ruling, the digital privacy legislation sought to give consumers more control and visibility into how businesses store and use their personal data.
 Since then, other countries and regions have followed suit with their own data protection and privacy laws that hold businesses accountable.
 Some nations now require organizations to obtain individuals’ consent before capturing their information.
 In Europe, organizations can be fined up to 4% of their annual global turnover if they break GDPR stipulations, regardless of where that data is processed.